ubolakes/CGProjectThreeJS/README.md

 **1.** download the repo
 **2.** open it in Visual Studio Code
 **3.** install the "Live Server" extension by Ritwick Dey
-**4.** open the HTML file and click "Go Live" button on the bottom right
+**4.** open index.html and click "Go Live" button on the bottom right

 ### Mandatory requests
 - [x] 3D geometry displayed in perspective projection